 There is no living being or thing that is not called by a name.
 The trees of the forest and the mountains are the business of the country folk.
 For they, on being asked ‘What tree is this’? say the name they know, such as khidira or palāsa.
 Even when they do not know the name of a tree they will say ‘That is a no-name tree.’
 And further, that will be accepted as the name for that tree.
 And it is the same for fish and tortoises in the ocean, and so on.

 Agārasappa.
 Common Wolf Snake, Lycodon aulicus.
-The Pāḷi name means ‘house snake’.
-The colour and markings of this snake are variable but it is usually light to dark-brown with yellow crossbars and it can grow up to 765 mm.
+The Pali name means ‘house snake’.
+The colour and markings of this snake are variable but it is usually light to dark-brown with yellow crossbars and it can grow up to 765 millimetres.
 Of all Indian snakes this is the one most commonly found in human habitation, whether in rural areas or crowded cities.
 It hides during the day and comes out at night to hunt geckos, skinks, mice, cockroaches and birds nesting in roofs.
 Although non-venomous, the wolf snake closely resembles the very dangerous krait and is often mistaken for it.
 Its discovery in a house usually causes consternation.
-The Jātaka describes a man carrying an unlucky robe on a stick ‘as if he were carrying a house snake’ (Ja.I,372).
+The Jātaka describes a man carrying an unlucky robe on a stick ‘as if he were carrying a house snake’ (Ja I 372).

 Acchiva.
-A type of plant (Ja.VI,535).
+A type of tree (Ja VI 535).

 Ajagara.
-Indian Python, sometimes ajakara, Hindi, ajgar, Python molurus (Ja.III,484).
-This powerful constrictor is marked with distinctive irregular brown saddles over yellow or grey and can grow up to 5 meters in length.
-The Pāḷi name means ‘goat-eater’ and indeed the Indian Python can grow big enough to kill and swallow goats, calves or small deer.
+Indian Python, Python molurus (Ja III 484), sometimes ajakara.
+This powerful constrictor is marked with distinctive irregular brown saddles over yellow or grey and can grow up to 5 metres in length.
+The Pali name means ‘goat-eater’ and indeed the Indian Python can grow big enough to kill and swallow goats, calves or small deer.
 The comment was made that ‘pythons are not poisonous but they are very strong.
-Any man or animal who comes near they wrap their coils around and crush’ (Ja.VI,507).
+Any man or animal who comes near they wrap their coils around and crush’ (Ja VI 507).

-Ajjukanna.
-A type of tree (Ja.VI,535).
+Ajjukaṇṇa.
+A type of tree (Ja VI 535).

 Ajjuna.
-Sometimes also kakudha, Hindi arjun, Terminalia arjuna.
-A large tree sometimes attaining a girth of 3.6 m and a height of 30 m and commonly found growing on the banks of rivers (Ja.VI,518).
+Terminalia arjuna, sometimes also kakudha.
+A large tree sometimes attaining a girth of 3.6 metres and a height of 30 metres and commonly found growing on the banks of rivers (Ja VI 518).
 It has pale greenish or grey bark, long inclined branches and white flowers.
 The bark is sometimes boiled in water to make a tonic.
-After washing his robe the Buddha climbed out of the Nerañjara River by grasping a branch of a kakudha tree (Vin.I,28).
-The Mahāvastu gives the name as kakubha and describes the tree as being beautiful and having wide-spreading branches (Mv.III,302).
-The past Buddha Anomadassī attained enlightenment under an ajjuna tree (Bv.8,23).
+After washing his robe, the Buddha climbed out of the Nerañjarā River by grasping a branch of a kakudha tree (Vin I 28).
+The Mahāvastu gives the name as kakubha and describes the tree as being beautiful and having wide-spreading branches (Mvu III 302).
+The past Buddha Anomadassī attained enlightenment under an ajjuna tree (Bv VIII.23).

 Ajjhohāra.
-A large and probably fantastic marine creature (Ja.V,462).
+A large and probably fantastic marine creature (Ja V 462).
 See Timi.

 Añjanarukkha.
-A type of tree (Ja.I,331).
-The name means ‘black tree’.
+A type of tree (Ja I 331).
+The name means ‘black tree’ or ‘collyrium tree.

 Aṭṭhikadali.
-A type of banana tree (Ja.V,406).
+A type of banana tree (Ja V 406).
+See Kadali.